RunestoneInteractive/thinkcspy/_sources/Selection/Chainedconditionals.rst

    :prefix: select-7-
    :start: 1

+.. index:: if statement, elif, chained conditional, selection, flow of control

 Chained Conditionals
 --------------------

 Python provides an alternative way to write nested selection such as the one shown in the previous section.
 This is sometimes referred to as a **chained conditional**

 .. sourcecode:: python